Sunday, September 12, 2010

 Nishiki Seral Cafe Road Bike

 I bought this Nishiki 12 speed road bike two weekends ago.
 That weekend was a good weekend for bikes.
 I bought a total of 6 bikes that weekend.
 A Columbia woman's 5 speed, a Phillips woman's internal 3 speed, this Nishiki, 2 Specialized Rockhoppers, and one Nashbar branded 12 speed.
-The cool thing is all of the bike were sizes that I could ride.

 Anyway, this Nishiki was a project for me.
 I have aways been hesitant to work on my own bikes.
 My father was a mechanic but I did not seem to acquire some of the same skills.
 I was able to put in a new handle bar stem, straight handle bars, new brake cables, new tubes and tires.
 I think it turned pretty cool looking.
 I love riding it around.